lyushenhuan/lyushenhuan/content/publication/zheng2023consistency/index.md

 ---
-title: 'Improving Generalization of Deep Neural Networks by Leveraging Margin Distributions'
+title: 'On the consistency rate of decision tree learning algorithms'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here